 Pele is the most iconic footballer of the Twentieth Century.
 He epitomised the flair, joy and passion the Brazilians bought to the game.

-Pele went on to score over 1,000 goals in professional games.
-(The 1000th goal coming as a penalty in the US league – sparking celebrations around the world).
+P ele went on to score over 1,000 goals in professional games.
+He scored his 1000th goal on 19 November 1969 at Vasco da Gama in Rio de Janeiro’s Maracana stadium.
+It sparked worldwide celebrations.
 His strike rate in international games was one of the highest ever.
-In 92 appearances, he scored 77 goals.
+In 92 international appearances, he scored 77 goals.
+In all games, Pele scored 1,283 goals in 1,366 matches, a ratio of 0.94.

 In the domestic league, Pele made his debut for Santos aged just 16.
 He played for Santos in the Brazilian league from until the 1972-73 season.